Angkor Wat Guide: Everything I Wish I Knew Before Visiting

 What Is Angkor Wat?

-Where Should I Stay?
+Where Should I Stay near Angkor Wat?

 I recommend staying in Siem Reap, known as the gateway to Angkor.
 Siem Reap is a small, walkable city.
 I suggest staying near Pub Street, the Old French Quarter, Old Market, or Wat Bo Road.

-How Many Days Do I Need?
+How Many Days Do I Need in Angkor Wat?

 This depends on your interests, the time you have, and your love of history.
-For me, I had a short stay in Siem Reap (3 days), so I chose to spend one full day exploring the capital city.
+For me I had a short stay in Siem Reap (3 days), so I chose to spend one full day exploring the capital city.
 The day was very long, hot, and tiring with all of the walking.
 By the end, I was exhausted and ready for bed, leaving much unexplored.

 With that in mind, I think the best plan is to spend 1-3 days at Angkor, spreading your visits over a longer period.
 In other words, do not go on consecutive days.
 This approach makes the sites less repetitive and allows you to better appreciate the amazing architecture that still stands today.
+Multiple days will also give you the opportunity to enjoy an Angkor Wat sunrise and sunset.

 Most of the temples are open year-round, from 7:30 AM to 5:30 PM, except for the following:

-• Angkor Wat and Srah Srang are open from 5:00 AM to 5:30 PM for sunrise.
+Angkor Wat and Srah Srang are open from 5:00 AM to 5:30 PM for sunrise.

-• Phnom Bakheng is open from 5:00 AM to 5:30 PM for both sunrise and sunset.
+Phnom Bakheng is open from 5:00 AM to 5:30 PM for both sunrise and sunset.

 I normally recommend skipping tours, but for Angkor, you need a tour guide.
 The park is massive, requiring drives between temples.
 Cell service is limited, and without a guide, you risk getting lost, struggling to find parking, or being unable to look up information on each temple.
+I think a guide is also worth the extra price to truly understand the history of the temple grounds and unique facts you may not have known otherwise.

-How Much Is It?
+How Much Is the Angkor Wat entrance fee?

-• 1-Day Pass: $37 USD
+1-Day Pass: 37 USD

-• 3-Day Pass: $62 USD (valid for 10 days, does not have to be consecutive)
+3-Day Pass: 62 USD (valid for 10 days, does not have to be consecutive)

-• 7-Day Pass: $72 USD (valid for 1 month, does not have to be consecutive)
+7-Day Pass: 72 USD (valid for 1 month, does not have to be consecutive)

 Pro Tip: Want to catch the sunset the night before and the sunrise the following morning?
 Buy your 1-day pass after 5:00 PM.
 You will be able to enter in the evening and the following day until 5:00 PM.

 Note: Admission passes are non-refundable and non-transferable.
 The pass owner’s name will be printed on the ticket.
 All tickets can be presented in either physical or digital form.
 Children under 12 years old are not required to purchase an entrance ticket but must show their passport as proof.
 No discounts are offered for groups.
-Koh Ker temples require a separate admission pass ($10 USD).
+Koh Ker temples require a separate admission pass (10 USD).

-Is There A Dress Code?
+Does Angkor Wat have A Dress Code?

 Yes, there are many small shops and restaurants, as well as restrooms.
 Another great thing about guided tours is that most guides know exactly where the best food is and even provide you with water and wipes throughout the day to keep you hydrated and clean from the dust.

-Is Angkor Safe?
+Is Angkor Wat Safe?

 Yes, especially with a tour guide.
 The only unsafe aspect of Angkor is the monkeys, so watch out for them!
 As always, follow normal travel safety practices, like keeping valuables securely in a bag around your front side.

-Should I Go For Sunrise Or Sunset?
+Should I visit angkor wat For Sunrise Or Sunset?

 For sunrise, you usually start your tour around 4:00/4:30 AM, and when you arrive, it is insanely crowded with unmovable masses of people.
 Following sunrise, your tour continues until around 1:00-3:00 PM.
 My recommendation is to consider who you are as a person.
 The sunrise over Angkor Wat is undoubtedly incredible, but I know that for me, Gina, at 4:30 AM, surrounded by tourists, was not going to be a pretty sight for anyone.

-If you want to experience the sunrise in the capital, try Srah Srang, which is also open during this time or be mentally prepared for the crowds at Angkor Wat.
+If you want to experience the sunrise in the capital, try Srah Srang, which is also open during this time, or be mentally prepared for the crowds at Angkor Wat.

 Sunset was similar.
 Almost all sunset tours go to Phnom Bakheng at the end of the day.
 It involves a 15-25 minute hike to the top where the temple sits.
 For me, there were too many people, and I did not really enjoy my experience.
+However, if you do not mind a bit of a crowd and can focus on the landscape around you, it is still quite beautiful.

 Which Tour & Temples Should I Pick If I Have 1 Day To Explore Angkor?